 CHN will obtain consent for the use of personal information from each customer, through the use of our Host Agreement and Student Participation Agreement.
 These documents also inform the customer of the purpose for the collection, use and disclosure of personal information.
 CHN will record the consent received by filing the signed Agreement in the customer’s profile.
 In the event that a customer withdraws their consent for use of personal information, the file will be removed from our electronic system and all hard copies of the customer information will be destroyed.
 CHN staff will be trained to be able to answer the customer’s questions about the purposes of the collection.

 CHN limits the amount and type of personal information collected to what is necessary for our identified purposes.
 CHN identifies the kind of personal information we collect.
 See our List of Personal Information Collected.
 CHN staff is trained to ensure that they are able to explain to customers why the information is needed.

 5. Limit Use, Disclosure and Retention

-CHN uses and discloses personal information only for the purposes identified in our Host Agreement.
-CHN retains personal information on a host family only as long as they are considered “active” in our database, or as long as required by law for Revenue Canada.
+CHN uses and discloses personal information only for the purposes identified in our Host Agreement and Student Participation Agreement.
+CHN retains personal information on a customer only as long as they are considered “active” in our database, or as long as required by law for Revenue Canada.

 6. Be Accurate

 CHN has established a policy to ensure that personal information is kept current in our database.
 See our Policy on Maintaining Accurate Personal Information.
-CHN can reasonably expect our host families to inform our office in the event that the following personal information has changed:
+CHN can reasonably expect our customers to inform our office in the event that the following personal information has changed:

 - Address including street, apartment, city and postal code;